knastya/SlotegratorTaskAPI/README.md

 # StotegratorTaskAPI

-- To run test use maven test or run all tests by clicking on project
+- To run tests use maven test or run all tests by clicking on project